Address lists in Exchange 2016

-Address lists should make it easier for users to find addresses in the GAL.
+Address lists should make it easier for users to find recipients.

-Name your address lists in such a way that, when users glance at them, they will know immediately which recipient types are contained in the list.
+Use a naming convention and location hierarchy for your address lists so users can immediately tell what the list is for (which recipients are included in the list).
 If you have difficulty naming your address lists, create fewer lists and remind users that they can find anyone in your organization by using the GAL.

 For detailed instructions about creating address lists in Exchange 2016, see Create address lists.